Smallest $C_{2l+1}$-critical graphs of odd-girth $2k+1$: The value of

 Thus, any vertex not in $K$ has at most one neighbour in $K$.
 Since $G$ has no $4$-thread, one vertex not in $K$ (say $x$) is adjacent to one of $a_2$ or $a_3$ (without loss of generality, say $a_2$), and the last vertex, $y$, is adjacent to one of $b_2$ and $b_3$ (as before, by the symmetries of $K$ we can assume it is $b_2$).
 Moreover, $x$ and $y$ must be adjacent, otherwise they both have degree~$1$.
 Also there is no further edge in $G$.
 But then, as before, we create a homomorphic image of $G$ by identifying $x$ with $b_2$ and $y$ with $a_2$.
 The resulting graph is a subgraph of $C(12,5)$, which again gives a contradiction.
 This completes the proof of Claim~\ref{clm:no4-cycle}. \smallqed

+Claims~\ref{clm:no6-cycle} and~\ref{clm:no4-cycle} imply that $G$ has girth at least~$7$.
 To complete the proof, we note that since $G$ has no homomorphism to $C_5$, it also has no homomorphism to $C_7$.
 Thus, by Theorem~\ref{thm:gerards}, $G$ must contain either an odd-$K_3^2$ or an odd-$K_4$ of odd-girth at least~$7$.
 Since such an odd-$K_3^2$ must have at least $18$ vertices, $G$ contains an odd-$K_4$.
 Let $H$ be such an odd-$K_4$ of $G$.
-Since its girth is at least~$7$, by Proposition~\ref{prop:oddK4} it has at least $12$ vertices.
+Since in fact its \emph{girth} is at least~$7$, by Proposition~\ref{prop:oddK4} it has at least $12$ vertices.
 We consider three cases, depending on the order of $H$.

 \paragraph{Case 1.} Assume that $|V(H)|=12$.
-By Proposition~\ref{prop:oddK4}, $H$ is a $(2k+1)$-odd-$K_4$, in fact, it is an $(a,b,c)$-odd-$K_4$ with $a+b+c=7$.
+By Proposition~\ref{prop:oddK4}, $H$ is a $7$-odd-$K_4$, in fact, it is an $(a,b,c)$-odd-$K_4$ with $a+b+c=7$.
 Since $H$ has girth at least~$7$, we have only two possibilities: (i) $(a,b,c)=(2,2,3)$ or (ii) $(a,b,c)=(1,3,3)$.
 Each of these two possible odd-$K_4$'s is of diameter~$4$.
 Furthermore, in each case, the pairs at distance~$4$ are isomorphic (each pair consists of two internal vertices of two disjoint threads of length~$3$).
-If $G$ contains one more vertex that $H$, say $x$, then either $x$ is of degree at most 1, which contradicts Claim~\ref{clm:core} or it creates a cycle of length at most 6.
+If $G$ contains one more vertex than $H$, say $x$, then either $x$ is of degree at most 1, which contradicts Claim~\ref{clm:core} or it creates a cycle of length at most~6, which is not possible due to the girth of $G$.
 Thus $G$ has exactly two more vertices, say $x$ and $y$ and each of them is adjacent to at most one vertex in $H$.
-These two neighbours of $x$ and $y$ are at distance 4 in $H$ and $x$ is adjacent to $y$.
+These two neighbours of $x$ and $y$ are at distance~4 in $H$ and $x$ is adjacent to $y$.
 There are only two non-isomorphic such possibilities.
 A homomorphism to $C_5$ in each of these two possibilities is given in Figure~\ref{fig:case1}.